Quick Take

 If there are no children around, spending time walking your dog at parks and other public spaces where he can observe children, with their rambunctious play and unpredictable movement, will make him more comfortable around them.

-As a herding breed, the Belgian Tervuren can have a tendency to “herd” children and other pets by circling and nipping.
+As a herding breed, the Belgian Tervuren can tend to “herd” children and other pets by circling and nipping.
 It is important to discourage this from a young age.
 While it may be cute for a small puppy, it becomes a big problem as the dog matures.

 Dogs Similar To Belgian Tervuren